Rafael Nadal to retire from professional tennis – DW – 10/10/2024

 During the first part of his career, it was the Swiss player, particularly in the wake of that 2008 Wimbledon final, who was Nadal's biggest rival.
 Nadal holds a 24-16 head-to-head advantage over Federer, which began as a fierce rivalry but ended in a warm friendship.

 However, in the second half of Nadal's career, it was Djokovic who emerged as Nadal's greatest rival, particularly in recent years as the light faded on Federer's career.
-Indeed, the last time we saw Nadal on court before the announcement was against Djokovic at the Paris Olympics, with the Serb beating his Spanish rival en route to winning an elusive gold medal.
+Indeed, the last time Nadal took to the court before the announcement was against Djokovic at the Paris Olympics, with the Serb beating his Spanish rival en route to winning an elusive gold medal.

 The Djokovic-Nadal match-up ended up 31-29 in the Serb's favor, in what is the most frequently seen encounter in the history of the sport.
 Djokovic also overtook Nadal, to take the lead in the Grand Slam race, with 24 major titles to the 22 of the Spaniard.